Sparkie1387/Rachel-s-Mobile-Beauty-Treatments/README.md

 WIREFRAMES:

 This is an image of what my site first looked like.
 After some feed back from family members i change the whole website with some influnces from other websites i found on google.
 As you can see the color schemes and layout have change completely and everything is easier to see and navigate.
+The images I first used were from imugr which are now no longer used only the image on the home page is from imugr and the rest are provided from the beauty therapist.
+I also changed the color scheme to a white and light grey color so everything stands out more and doesn't look so crowed.
 <img src="Original-site"/>